Miramar, New Zealand: Primary schools

 Year 7 and 8 students from Miramar typically attend Evans Bay Intermediate School in Kilbirnie.

 Holy Cross School is a co-educational state-integrated Catholic primary school for Year 1 to 8 students, with a roll of in 2022.
+It opened in 1932, and was for girls in years 1 to 8 and boys in years 1 to 4.
+From 1937 to 1941, it shared its site with Marist Miramar, a school for boys in years 5 to 8.
+Marist Miramar moved to its own site in 1941.
+In 1983, the two schools amalgamated to become Marist Holy Cross.
+The current name was adopted in 1989.

 Miramar Christian School, a co-educational state-integrated Christianity-based primary school for Year 1 to 8 students, was established in Miramar in 1979.
 From 2025 it moved to Johnsonville and the name was changed to Wellington Hills Christian College.

 Miramar South School was a former state primary school in the south of the suburb.
 It opened in 1922 and closed in 2012, when it merged with Strathmore Community School at their site in Strathmore Park to form Kahurangi School.

 Secondary schools

 Secondary students in Miramar are within the school enrolment zones of the state secondary schools Wellington East Girls' College (single-sex, girls) in Mount Victoria, Rongotai College (single-sex, boys) in Rongotai, and Wellington High School (co-educational) in Mount Cook.